 Under Dr. Heble’s visionary leadership, The Guelph Jazz Festival—a three-time recipient of the Lieutenant Governor’s Award of the Arts (1997, 2000, 2001) and winner of the Premier’s Award for Excellence in the Arts has achieved a rock-solid international reputation as one of the world’s most inspired and provocative musical events.
 As its founder, Heble has jolted the citizens of Guelph into an appreciation of improvised and avant garde music, and delighted aficionados from around the world with his innovative and daring programming.
 Since 1996, Heble has organized as part of the Guelph Jazz Festival an annual international conference on the social implications of improvised music.
 This is the only regular and ongoing academic event of its kind attached to a major jazz festival.

 Heble is also an accomplished pianist.
 His first CD, in collaboration with percussionist Jesse Stewart, was released on the Guelph Jazz Festival label, IntrepidEar, in 2001.
 All proceeds from this recording, as from the live concert it documents, have gone towards the festival.
-He has also released three recordings with his improvising quartet, The Vertical Squirrels.
+He has also released four recordings with his improvising quartet, The Vertical Squirrels.

 Heble is in high-demand as a speaker, panelist, music jurist, and community-based arts advisor.
 He has served on the Executive (and as past Vice President) on the Board of Directors for Jazz Festivals Canada, a not-for-profit arts service organization representing and advocating for jazz festivals and jazz presenters across Canada.
 Heble has also served as a member of the Artistic Advisory Committee for the Music Gallery in Toronto, and he has been a judge for the JUNO Awards.
 He has given invited lectures and keynote talks drawn from his work at conferences and arts events around the world.

 In his teaching, Heble has sought to develop pedagogical strategies that foster connections between what students learn or do at university and how they come to understand themselves as socially responsible citizens.
 To that end, he has attempted, whenever possible, to design courses at all levels (from first year classes to graduate seminars) to require various forms of community-based learning and research.
 The final “assignment” in his courses often takes the form of a “pro-active, community-facing intervention” which challenges students to move beyond the walls of the classroom in an effort to make collective interventions in the broader community.
-Heble’s most recent publication, Classroom Action: Human Rights, Critical Activism, and Community-Based Education (University of Toronto Press) is a book-length collaboration with some of his current and former students, focussing on human rights and community-based learning.
+One of Heble’s most recent publications, Classroom Action: Human Rights, Critical Activism, and Community-Based Education (University of Toronto Press, 2017) is a book-length collaboration with some of his current and former students, focussing on human rights and community-based learning.

 Dr. Heble is a recipient of the 2016 SSHRC Impact Award in the Partnership Category, the 2014 Dr. Winegard Exemplary Volunteer Award, and a Teaching Excellence Award from the Student Senate Caucus at the University of Guelph.
+In 2019, he was awarded an honorary degree (Doctor honoris causa) from 17, Instituto de Estudios Criticos in Mexico.